shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/All Religious.md

 ---
 published: true
 description: "There's a personality out there that I go out of the way to remember my sun and star sign for."
+prompt: "scribbled drawing of a close up of an ankh necklace with low neckline black dress"
+model: "DALLE-3"
 ---
 We’re all religious;